BHoM/BHoM/CONTRIBUTING.md

 # Contributing to the BHoM

-Great to see you here! :smile: There are a number of ways to contribute and get involved in the Buildings and Habitats object Model.
+Great to see you here! :smile: There are a number of ways to contribute and get involved in the Buildings and Habitats object Model (the BHoM).
 Please do take a read and reach out if curious to join in with our collective experiment. [hello@bhom.xyz](mailto:hello@bhom.xyz)
 Check out our [wiki](https://github.com/BHoM/documentation/wiki) too for more info about the BHoM and how it works.

 Do also take a look at our [code of conduct](https://github.com/BHoM/BHoM/blob/master/docs/CODE_OF_CONDUCT.md) (_we also have one for [bots too](https://github.com/BHoM/BHoM/blob/master/docs/CODE_OF_CONDUCT_FOR_BOTS.md) if that is you?_ :+1: :robot:)